 Below are descriptions of several types of common car accident scenarios as well as what investigators look for to help determine fault.

 In New York, generally, a rear-ending collision is the fault of the vehicle that strikes another vehicle in the rear.
 This type of crash happens when two vehicles are traveling in a straight line in the same direction and the car located behind the other, strikes the leading vehicle in the back.

+Is the person backing up always at fault?
 Unfortunately, determining who is at fault in a car accident when backing up isn’t always so straightforward.
-That is because a car can be traveling from any direction, making it difficult to determine who had the legal right of way.
+That is because a car can be traveling in any direction, making it difficult to determine who had the legal right of way.